Upcoming Events:

 These erector set-style mini-robot kits use smaller cheaper versions of the full-blown FIRST Robotics Competition control system.
 The major operational difference is in the number and configuration of inputs & outputs, and the lack of an Operator Interface (OI) equivalent.

-- EDU or Robovation - two different models were introduced: the pBasic version in the Fall of 2002 & the PIC version in Fall 2003.
-One of each was given to each team in both 2002 and 2003, but in 2005 only rookie teams received one.
+One of each was given to each team in both 2002 and 2003, but in 2004 only rookie teams received one. - Vex (introduced 2006) - available for purchase at: vexrobotics.com

 Sample code for both EDU and Vex can be found in our Workshops area.